 Another option is to see if you qualify for Medicaid.
 Enrollment is available all year for those who qualify, depending on household income levels.
 If you experienced a significant income loss during the year, it’s worth it to check your eligibility for Medicaid.

-Have more questions about your health insurance options?
+Have more questions about individual health insurance?

 Our experts will help you find a health plan you’re confident in – no matter your situation.